 Google Scholar provides a simple way to broadly search for scholarly literature.
 From one place, you can search across many disciplines and sources: peer-reviewed papers, theses, books, abstracts and articles, from academic publishers, professional societies, preprint repositories, universities and other scholarly organizations.
 Google Scholar helps you identify the most relevant research across the world of scholarly research.

-Access to Ryerson resources is available to users who configure their Google Scholar Preferences as follows:
+Access to Toronto Metropolitan resources is available to users who configure their Google Scholar Preferences as follows:

 Bioline International provides open access to peer reviewed bioscience journals published in developing countries.
 These journals contain timely research on public health, international development, tropical medicine, food and nutritional security and biodiversity that would not otherwise be readily available to researchers in the developed world, or even within the country of publication.